Securing your Wi-Fi router: Protect your home network

 Encryption

 The information you send and receive over the internet is encrypted, which means if anyone other than the intended recipient looks at it, it'll be scrambled.
-There are three common encryption standards your router is likely to use: WEP, WPA and WPA2 or even WPA3.
+There are three common encryption standards your router is likely to use: WEP, WPA, WPA2, or even WPA3.

 • Wifi Protected Access (WPA) – WPA is the protocol that replaced WEP.
-It scrambles its encryption key so doesn't suffer from the same problems, but is now a legacy protocol and isn't the safest type of encryption around
+It scrambles its encryption key, so it doesn't suffer from the same problems but is now a legacy protocol and isn't the safest type of encryption around.

-• Advanced Encryption Standard – The US government uses AES to protect classified information.
-On some newer routers, it is possible to enable Advanced Encryption Standard as well as WPA3.
-If you can do this, you probably should
+• Advanced Encryption Standard (AES) – The US government uses AES to protect classified information.
+On some newer routers, it is possible to enable Advanced Encryption Standard along with WPA3.
+If you can do this, it will significantly increase your network security.

 Frequently asked questions